 A guard dog can be a wonderful addition to any home.
 The likelihood of your property being burglarized goes down considerably when these dogs are present in the home.
 It is important to note that these breeds require adequate and proper training to help transition the dog into your home.

 Home owners need to be aware of this before purchasing or adopting a dog breed with aggressive traits.
 Improper training or neglect will result in a very aggressive dog that can be dangerous around small children, the elderly and other dog breeds.
+Here are the best guard dogs to own for 2019.

 20. Pit Bull